 The search continues for UPLB alumnus KI Cometa, believed to have been involved in a bloody raid that killed three others in Sta.
 Rosa, Laguna.

 It was May 21, at around 1:30 AM.
-Human rights alliance Karapatan Timog Katagalugan (TK) said that there was no encounter between authorities and four others in a transient home in Sta.
+Human rights alliance Karapatan Timog Katagalugan (TK) said that there was no encounter between authorities and three others in a transient home in Sta.
 Rosa, Laguna.
 What happened was rather a “summary execution.”

 An initial investigation by the alliance’s fact-finding team, the results of which were released through social media two days later and have been updated since, revealed that there was a three-hour bloodbath at the Blue Sky and Greenhouse Transient House of Buena Rosa Subdivision in Brgy.
 Macabling in the City of Sta.
 Rosa.